PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 Parliaments and Electoral Commissions in Australia

-Party List systems of PR are inferior to quota-preferential systems of PR
+Party List systems of PR are inferior to PR-STV systems

-Party List systems have been initiated or introduced for 4 different Australian legislatures, but each was replaced by a quota-preferential PR system.
+Party List systems have been initiated or introduced for four different Australian legislatures, but each was replaced by a PR-STV system.

 Plurality (First-past-the-post) electoral systems have fatal flaws.